stuartpittaway/diyBMSv4ESP32/README.md

 # TRAVIS-CI
 [![Build Status](https://travis-ci.org/stuartpittaway/diyBMSv4Code.svg?branch=master)](https://travis-ci.org/stuartpittaway/diyBMSv4Code)

 # Videos on how to use and build

 https://www.youtube.com/stuartpittaway

 # Hardware

-Hardware for this code is in a seperate repo
+Hardware for this code is in a seperate repository.

 https://github.com/stuartpittaway/diyBMSv4

 # WARNING